West Fourth Street–Washington Square station: Sixth Avenue Line

 The first portion of the Sixth Avenue Line to be constructed was the Houston–Essex Street Line south of the West Fourth Street station.
 The contract for the line was awarded to Corson Construction in January 1929, and work officially started in May 1929.
 The Houston–Essex Street Line opened on January 1, 1936.
 Two local tracks split from a junction with the Eighth Avenue Line south of West Fourth Street–Washington Square, running east under Houston Street and south under Essex Street to a temporary terminal at East Broadway.
 The E train, which had traveled to Chambers Street, was diverted along the new line south of West Fourth Street.
-When the Houston–Essex Street Line was completed in April 1936, E trains and ran to Church Avenue.
+When the Houston–Essex Street Line was completed in April 1936, E trains ran to Church Avenue.

 The Midtown section of the Sixth Avenue Line was much more difficult to construct because part of this stretch of Sixth Avenue was already occupied by the Hudson & Manhattan Railroad (H&M)'s Uptown Hudson Tubes, which ran between Eighth and 33rd Streets.
 As a result, negotiations between the city and the H&M continued for several years.
 The IND and H&M finally came to an agreement in 1930.
 The city had decided to build the IND Sixth Avenue Line's local tracks around the pre-existing H&M tubes, and add express tracks for the IND underneath the H&M tubes at a later date.

 The Midtown section of the Sixth Avenue Line did not begin construction until March 1936.
 The line was to connect with the lower level of the West Fourth Street station, which had already been constructed.
 The line's Midtown section opened on December 15, 1940.
 The F train, which made local stops along the Sixth Avenue Line, replaced the E train along the Houston–Essex Street Line and started serving the lower level of the West Fourth Street station.